Sonya BilocerkowyczAug 10, 2020

 But the truth is, very little about these tactics are new.
 In other parts of the world, such as in Ukraine, citizens know them, resist them, and subvert them in a way Americans are just learning how to.

 In her striking debut, On Our Way Home from the Revolution: Reflections on Ukraine (Mad Creek Books, 2019), author Sonya Bilocerkowycz speculates on the possibility of future revolutions built on the lessons of revolutions past—both big, and small.
 Her essays expertly weave personal narrative as a member of the Ukrainian-American diaspora into research about Ukrainian myth, politics, history, art, and more, in one great cultural examination of Ukraine that is as timely as it is thoughtful.

 Bilocerkowcyz’s unique perspective as a Ukrainian-American sheds necessary light onto the darkness of America’s current political moment, her voice a guide to finding our way home.

-Today on New Books in Literature, please join us as we sit down with Sonya Bilocerkowcyz to learn more about On Our Way Home from the Revolution
+Today on New Books in Literature, please join us as we sit down with Sonya Bilocerkowcyz to learn more about On Our Way Home from the Revolution, available now.

 Zoë Bossiere is a doctoral student at Ohio University, where she studies creative nonfiction and teaches writing classes.
 For more NBN interviews, follow her on Twitter @zoebossiere or head to zoebossiere.com